ibm-cloud-docs/pattern-maximo-on-satellite/resiliency-architecture.md

 ## Architecture decisions for high availability in Satellite
 {: #high-availability-sat}

-The following are architecture decisions about security for {{site.data.keyword.prodname_satellitelong_notm}}.
+The following are architecture decisions about security for {{site.data.keyword.satellitelong_notm}}.

 | Architecture decision | Requirement | Option | Decision | Rationale |
 |---|---|---|---|---|